mjoris/ws-bs-course-materials/README.md

 # Serverside scripting Course Materials

-This collection of slides comprises the course materials of the Web scripting / Serverside scripting course, part of the [Professional Bachelor ICT](https://www.ikdoeict.be/) study programme, taught at [Odisee](https://www.odisee.be/), Ghent, Belgium.
+This collection of slides comprises the course materials of the Web scripting / Server-side scripting course, part of the [Professional Bachelor ICT](https://www.ikdoeict.be/) study programme, taught at [Odisee](https://www.odisee.be/), Ghent, Belgium.

 The materials have originally been developed by Bram(us) Van Damme who blogs over at [bram.us](https://www.bram.us/) and Twitters as [@bramus](https://twitter.com/bramus).
 These materials are authored by [Joris Maervoet](https://be.linkedin.com/in/jorismaervoet) in the present fork.